Administration GUI of Compliance Checker allows users with administrator privileges to execute the following:

 Reviewing (Edit) the SwissEF user-defined category and applying the System updates filters (Added/Modified/Deleted/Not changed) in the above example, 20 substances were deleted, 38 substances were added and 2 substances were modified between the October 04, 2017 and the July 11, 2018 Knowledge Base.

-Because Single check or Batch check can only be run against countries or category groups, a user-defined category group should be created that contains your user-defined category.
+Because Single check or File check can only be run against countries or category groups, a user-defined category group should be created that contains your user-defined category.

 After that you can run the check against that category group.